 Talking to three young women journalists showed that their commitment to their profession has enabled them to go beyond their traumatic memories and do their jobs in the best traditions of their profession.
 This, despite working in environments not conducive to journalism.

-Photographs from top: Nagamani (second from left) and her colleagues at the community radio, and Baseera Rafiqi (left) and Rahaina Maqbool.
-Photographs from The Hoot.
+Photographs from top: and Baseera Rafiqi (left) and Rahaina Maqbool.
+Photo credit: The Hoot.